Activities at Binna Burra!

 Walk the famous Border Track with this one-way bus transfer service!

-Enquire about booking our one way transfer from Binna Burra Lodge to the Green Mountains section of Lamington National Park (O'Reillys).
-Transfers will leave from 8am, you will then walk the 21.4km track back to Binna Burra at your own pace (self-guided).
+Book our one way transfer from Binna Burra Lodge to the Green Mountains section of Lamington National Park (O'Reillys).
+Transfers will leave every Saturday from 8am, you will then walk the 21.4km track back to Binna Burra at your own pace (self-guided).
 The Border Track is part of the Gold Coast Hinterland Great Walk and follows the ancient volcanic landscape of the Tweed Volcano, which is still being eroded by rushing streams and plummeting waterfalls, and through lush rainforest with relicts of Gondwana flora and fauna.

 This is not a guided activity.
 Maps are available from Binna Burra Gift Store.
 Please come prepared for a full day walk with essentials such as food, water and sunscreen.